Settled Nomad

 Cambodia is heavily dollarised — USD is the practical currency for all significant transactions, with riel used for small change.
 ATMs dispense USD and charge USD 3–5 per withdrawal.
 Wise works well.
 Local bank accounts (ABA Bank, ACLEDA) are relatively accessible for longer-stay residents with proof of address.

-The recommended card stack for Cambodia
+The card stack for Cambodia

 Frequently asked questions